Neon-lit camera in a server room, symbolising surveillance and control through condition monitoring.

 FAQ on condition monitoring

-• What distinguishes condition monitoring from predictive maintenance?
+• What is the difference between condition monitoring and predictive maintenance?

-• What are the most common causes of errors in condition monitoring?
+• What are the most common mistakes made when introducing condition monitoring?

 Author: Albrecht Lottermoser